Skip to main content

 Are you a vendor for products sold or offered in Oregon?
 As discussed above, reports must include the number of items/units sold or offered for sale.
 If your company is required by contract to report on behalf of retailers or distributors, OHA recommends you ask them to track the number of items/units sold/offered in their Oregon locations during the biennial notice period.
 They should send that information to you in the December* before the January 31st Biennial Notice due date.

 Have you reported certain children's products with HPCCCHs?
-Read here about HPCCCH removal, substitution and other options that some manufacturers must take about HPCCCH removal, substitution and other options that some manufacturers must take before January 1, 2022 to sell such products In Oregon in 2022 and beyond.
+Read here about HPCCCH removal, substitution and other options that some manufacturers must take about HPCCCH removal, substitution and other options that some manufacturers must take before the end of the third reporting period to sell such products In Oregon in the fourth reporting period and beyond.

 Have questions about the use of the HPCDS?
 Email hpcds@theic2.org.